The devastating effect of the corona mutation: Merkel makes a bad incidence prognosis – experts agree with her

 “We currently have an R-value of about 1.1 and a 7-day incidence of 164; the new Virus variant is 40 to 70 percent more contagious than the previously known form.
 These are the central input variables for the model, ”explained Schüller.
 The proportion of B.1.1.7 infections among general corona infections in Germany is also decisive for a prognosis.
 However, this can only be estimated.

-Corona mutation in Germany: Merkel’s incidence value of over 3000 possible by April
+Corona mutation in Germany: Merkel’s prognosis of a tenfold incidence value by April possible

 Comes with these limiting factors Schüller in their extrapolation, depending on the model, to an incidence value of between 500 and 3500 could be.
 The mean value taken from this would then be 1500 to 2000.
 That would roughly correspond to that of Angela Merkel feared tenfold increase in the current incidence value.